Keyboard shortcuts

 Learning Goals

-• Recognize the different layers of context
+• Identify the multiple layers of context that surround any system

-• Learn why context matters for architecture
+• Recognize why context matters just as much as technical architecture

 ┌─────────────────────────────────────────────┐